 \paragraph{Security, and comparison to the security reduction from \cite{C:ShmZha25}.} In order to prove security (that is, strong unforgeability of the OSS), it will be enough to prove the collision resistance of the function $H$ from the oracle $\Ps$.
 The structure of the proof and high-level strategy remains the same as in \cite{C:ShmZha25}: In the first part we show that a collision finder given $\left( \Ps, \Ps^{-1}, \Ds \right)$ can be transformed into a collision finder against the dual-free setting $\left( \Ps, \Ps^{-1} \right)$, this is proved in our Theorem \ref{thm:dualtodualfree}.
 The second part proves that collision finding in $\left( \Ps, \Ps^{-1} \right)$ is hard, by reducing to the collision-resistance of other functions.
 There are two points of meaningful difference from the previous proof -- one change to each of the above conceptual parts of the proof.

-The first change to the proof (compared to \cite{C:ShmZha25}) is less meaningful than the second one.
-It is due to the adversary getting more information from the oracle $\Ds$: $\lambda$ bits instead of $1$.
+The first change to the proof (compared to \cite{C:ShmZha25}) is due to the adversary getting more information from the oracle $\Ds$: $\lambda$ bits instead of $1$.
 We need to prove that also here, the function $H$ (computed inside $\Ps$) is collision resistant.
-The new proof handles this by executing the same ideas from the reduction from previous work, just slightly more carefully, and adding a new fine-grained variation of subspace-hiding (given in Section \ref{section:subspace_hiding_function}), which we call subspace-hiding functions.
+The new proof handles this by executing the same high-level ideas from the reduction from previous work, but slightly more carefully, and by adding a new generalized variation of subspace-hiding (given formally in Section \ref{section:subspace_hiding_function}), which we call subspace-hiding functions.
 After completing the first part of the proof, we got rid of the dual $\Ds$ and all that remains is to prove that the dual-free oracles $\left( \Ps, \Ps^{-1} \right)$ are collision-resistant.

-The second change is that the dimension $k$, which the random cosets $\colspan\left( \matA_{y} \right) + \vecB_{y}$ live in, is now asymptotically smaller.
+The second change is that the dimension $k$, which is the dimension of the space that the random cosets $\colspan\left( \matA(y) \right) + \vecB(y)$ live in, is now asymptotically smaller (and even optimal).
 Formally, $k$ is now on the order of $\Theta\left( \lambda \right)$, where in previous work \cite{C:ShmZha25} it was on the order of $\Theta\left( \lambda^2 \right)$.
-Here, things are conceptually different: the previous technique for proving the collision resistance of $\left( \Ps, \Ps^{-1} \right)$ relies on a parallel repetition of a random 2-to-1 function, and it breaks down in this setting (see an elaborated explanation in the Overview).
+Here, things are conceptually different: the previous technique for proving the collision resistance of $\left( \Ps, \Ps^{-1} \right)$ relies solely on a parallel repetition of random 2-to-1 functions, and it breaks down in this setting (see an elaborated intuitive explanation in Section \ref{section:overview}).
 Nonetheless, in Section \ref{subsection:dual_free_to_two_to_one_oracle} we show a new reduction and technique that resolves this.

 Overall, we obtain the following main security Theorem.

 \begin{theorem} [Collision Resistance of $H$] Let $\Oracle_{ n, r, k }$ the distribution over oracles defined in Construction \ref{constr:main}.
 Let $\Adv$ an oracle aided $q$-query (computationally unbounded) quantum algorithm.
 Then,